harrisMaqsood/ai-worker/README.md

 Overview

 This project implements an API similar to OpenAI's chat completions using Cloudflare Workers AI and Llama 3 + Mistral models.
 The API provides chat completion capabilities using both small and large models from Llama 3 and Mistral.
+HTTP was chosen as the communication protocol due to its simplicity, universality, and ease of integration.

 Features